alexvolok/alexvolok.github.io/_posts/2019-12-27-adfv2-rest-api-part3-mapping-pagination.md

 #### Prerequisites

- 1. REST API Data source with oauth2.
-I use ExactOnline in my examples.
+ 1. REST API Data source.
+I use ExactOnline SaaS service in this post as an example.
  2. Azure Storage account.